⬅ Previous Topic

 expressions.

-Flattening hierarchical data is a crucial step when working with nested JSON or complex NoSQL structures.
+Flattening hierarchical data is a important step when working with nested JSON or complex NoSQL structures.
 It helps convert semi-structured data into a structured format that’s easier to work with, analyze, and model.
 PySpark provides powerful and scalable tools like explode

 and column operations to perform this transformation efficiently.